 2. Cash Discount: –

-Discount giving or getting at the time of payment is called a trade discount.
+Discount giving or getting at the time of payment is called a cash discount.
 This will be shown in books.

 If you have any question about Financial Accounting Terminology